Jessica C. Graves, Owner, 1760 E. River Rd. #191, Tucson, AZ 85718, 520.468.3838 - Hablamos Español

 “Not flesh of my flesh, nor bone of my bone, but still miraculously my own.
 Never forget for a single minute, you didn’t grow under my heart, but in it.” - Fleur Conkiling Hegliger

-For an adoption to go through, whether it be a private/agency adoption, a stepparent adult, a relative adoption, or an adoption through the Department of Child Safety, the child must be “legally free” for adoption.
-This means that the birth parents consented to the adoption of the child, a judge terminated the birth parents’ rights, or the birth parents are deceased.
+For an adoption to go through in Arizona, whether it be a private/agency adoption, a stepparent adult, a relative adoption, or an adoption through the Arizona Department of Child Safety, the child must be “legally free” for adoption.
+In Arizona, this means that the birth parents consented to the adoption of the child, a judge terminated the birth parents’ rights, or the birth parents are deceased.

 A child under the age of 18 years who is in Arizona legally may be adopted.
 Adults who are over the age of 18 may also be adopted depending on the relationship of the adoptee (person being adopted) and the person adopting.
 See Adult Adoption.

 Any adult resident of Arizona, whether married, unmarried, or legally separated, may adopt a child as a single parent.
 A married couple may adopt a child together.
 In Arizona, you must be married to be eligible to adopt a child.
 You may adopt through an adoption agency or you may work directly with birth parents.

 If you are unrelated to the child, you will need to be either certified to adopt the child or be a licensed foster parent.
 If you are related to the child, you may still need to be certified or licensed.
 If you are a grandparent, a great-grandparent, a sibling, an aunt, an uncle, or a cousin, you do not need to be licensed or certified.
 However, it is important that you understand the differences between being a licensed foster parent and a non-licensed foster parent.